elassava/my-portfolio/README.md

 # Portfolio Website

-A cute, modern, and minimalist portfolio website designed for a 3rd-year female software engineering student.
+A cute, modern, and minimalist portfolio website.

-## Features

-- Responsive design that works on all devices
-- Smooth scrolling navigation
-- Animated sections on scroll
-- Contact form with client-side validation
-- Modern and minimalist UI with a cute color scheme

 ## Technologies Used